zhorifiandi/zhorifiandi.github.io/_posts/2024-09-01-solve-stuck-systems-flow-using-saga-pattern.md

 minutes_read: 10
 ---

-# Pain Point: Stuck Systems Flow
 Have you ever encountered case where you need to do manual reconciliation when your systems break?
-This often happen in transactional flow, in which every requests matter.
+This often happens in transactional flow, in which every request matters.

-## Sample Case: E-commerce Order Flow
+# Sample Case: E-commerce Order Flow

 Imagine you have an API to create new orders, which have very minimum functionalities: